-Lack of mandate is maybe the main barrier for the development and implementation of ecosystem accounts in Finland.
-Moreover, finding common language between natural scientists, economists and statisticians takes time.
-Development of harmonized, IUCN GET-compliant hierarchical ecosystem classification for Finland, should be one of the key priorities.
+Lack of clear organizational mandate and structure to divide the work, together with proper resource allocation, are arguably the main barriers for operationalization of ecosystem accounts in Finland.
+Development of harmonized IUCN GET-compliant and EU Ecosystem Typology compliant hierarchical ecosystem classification for Finland, should be one of the key priorities.
 Data-based quantification of fresh water assets is currently not possible as data is fully or partly missing.
 The Marine condition account needs refining.
 Some problems are linked to contradictory or non-feasible guidelines.
-For instance, the concept of socalled Green water footprint or Soil water consumption are encountered to be very theoretical and hard to apply in the Finish national context.
+For instance, the concept of so-called Green water footprint or Soil water consumption are encountered to be very theoretical and hard to apply in the Finnish national context.